sobjornstad/esc/docs/using-esc/concepts.rst

     Entering several numbers onto the stack.

-You can enter as many numbers as you like this way, at least until the stack fills up.
+You can enter as many numbers as you like onto the stack;
-(In esc, the stack size
-is based on the number of lines allocated for the stack on the screen, which is ordinarily 12.
-12 entries should be more than enough for all but the craziest calculations;
-many RPN-based HP calculators only have four, and that is normally enough.)
+esc will scroll the window and show only the most recent items if the terminal is too small to show the entire stack.

 Enter negative signs with :kbd:`_` (underscore) and scientific notation with :kbd:`e`